pingcap/docs-cn/v3.0/how-to/get-started/deploy-tidb-from-docker-compose.md

 With Docker Compose, you can use a YAML file to configure application services in multiple containers.
 Then, with a single command, you can create and start all the services from your configuration.

+> **Warning:**
+>
+> This is for testing only, DO NOT USE in production!
+Please deploy TiDB with [our ansible solution](/how-to/deploy/orchestrated/ansible.md) or [TiDB Operator in Kubernetes](/tidb-in-kubernetes/deploy/tidb-operator.md) in production.

 ## Prerequisites

 Make sure you have installed the following items on your machine: